Manage a Team

 Are holiday bonuses taxed?

-Yes, holiday bonuses are taxed as they’re considered a kind of compensation.
+Yes, holiday bonuses are taxed as they’re considered compensation.
 However, they’re taxed at a different rate than regular pay, so you need to process them differently.

 How are year-end bonuses taxed?